Twin-Ports-Coders/poem-demo/README.md

 ## 🤝 Collaboration Workflow (Git)

 - Create a branch → make changes → open a Pull Request
-- Review happens on the PR
+- Review happens on the Pull Request (PR)
 - Merge → changes land in `main`

 ---